placeofexit/placeofexit.github.io/_posts/2016-12-09-the-philosophers-zombie.md

 **from outline**: Zombie points out that there is much in common in what the philosophers say ‘seeing green’ is like to them. suggests it would be sensible to speak of what ‘green is like’ in general---as a public phenomenon.

-"There is so much in common in what how you each relate these colors---so much that i cannot fathom how this could be unless you all were drawing on a shared, public phenomenon."
+"There is so much in common in how you each relate these colors---so much that i cannot fathom how this could be unless you were all drawing on a shared, public phenomenon."

 "The calm and comfort of green, you take from the pastures and vales, the slow blowing of branches and the light rustle of leaves.
 The alarm that you ascribe to red---this comes from the sight of blood.
 For passion you recall a lover's blush; for rage, the flustered face of the loser in one of your debates.
 The Chair has helpfully demonstrated this by reddening his own."